umutcanaltin/fpgai_compiler/paper/paper.md

 bibliography: paper.bib
 ---
 # Summary
 Deep learning (DL) has revolutionized diverse fields, but the computational demands of DL models present challenges for real-time inference and training.
 Field-programmable gate arrays (FPGAs) offer a solution due to their flexibility, yet designing for FPGAs is complex.
-We introduce introduce our FPGA for AI (FPGAI) engine as a novel software framework, converting ONNX models to FPGA implementations that are optimized for on-chip inference and training.
+We introduce our FPGA for AI (FPGAI) engine as a novel software framework for converting AI models to FPGA implementations that are optimized for on-chip inference and training (see Figure 1).
 Leveraging ONNX's interoperability, our framework integrates DL models with FPGA hardware, supporting various architectures.
 This advancement represents a comprehensive approach, addressing both inference and training, enabling DL practitioners to leverage FPGA hardware effectively.

 ![fpgai overview](hls.jpg)
+Figure 1: FPGAI Engine.

-# Statement of Need
+# Statement of need

 Designing an FPGA with VHDL or HLS presents significant challenges due to the complexity of both the languages and the hardware.
 It requires a deep understanding of digital logic and FPGA architectures, making it challenging to translate high-level AI models and algorithms into efficient architectures.
 Optimizing performance and minimizing power consumption involves intricate trade-offs between design complexity and resource utilization.